Nobody 712

 Lift nothing that will strain our backs,

-And take a pill for everythin
+And take a pill for everything that’s ailing.

 We don’t ail all that much.
 In fact,